 Nominations for CESG positions are made by the principal delegates from each of the agencies.
+Appointees as Chair/Deputy Chair or AD/DAD must be from different (sponsoring) agencies.
 Appointees may come from any organization (including industry) and do not have to be employees of space agencies.
 All CESG appointees must have a sponsor who will commit to support their salary and travel to CESG and Area coordination meetings.